msbani/msbani/README.md

 ---

-## 🌐 Professional Impact

-- **🏆 Award-Winning Projects**: Multiple recognition for innovative AI solutions
-- **👨‍🏫 Teaching Excellence**: Educating future AI practitioners at UTS
-- **💼 Technical Leadership**: Solution architecture for enterprise AI systems
-- **🤝 Community Contribution**: Active mentor and knowledge sharing advocate

----

 ## 📈 Learning Philosophy

-> *"True innovation lies in the fusion of curiosity, experimentation, and continuous learning.
+*"True innovation lies in the fusion of curiosity, experimentation, and continuous learning.
 I strive to bridge the gap between research and real-world impact through intelligent solutions."*

 ---